jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ![*Fedora 22 root directory listing*](images/Chapter-05/filesystems/fedora-22-root-listing.png "Fedora 22 root directory listing")

 Notice that both of the outputs are different even though these are both "stock installs" of two commonly used Linux distros.
-Take a look at your own Linux operating system you are using.
-Open a terminal and type the command ``` ls /```, what is the output compared to the two images above?
-Why is it different?
+Take a look at your own Linux operating system you are using and try running the same command..
+Open a terminal and type the command ```ls /```, what is the output you see compared to the two images above?
+Why is the filesystem hierarchy different?
 The answer is complicated.
 It goes back to the 40+ years of history of Unix we are carrying with us.
-As commercial Unix began to become a reality by 1984, there was a concern, especially from Ricahrd Stallman that his GNU project would get short circuited by UNix vendors changing the Unix implementation as to make GNU software incompatable.
-Basically making Unix not Unix.
-Stallman spurred on a nacent IEEE standards group to create something called POSIX ( pronounced *pah-zicks*).
-The Portable Operating System Interface.
+As commercial Unix began to become a reality by 1984, there was a concern, especially from Ricahrd Stallman that his GNU project would get short circuited by UNix vendors changing the Unix implementation as to make GNU software incompatable--basically making Unix not Unix.

+RIchard Stallman spurred on a nacent IEEE standards group to create something called POSIX ( pronounced *pah-zicks*), The Portable Operating System Interface.
 "This is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
-POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems." [^49] In this way a Unix vendor could not "run away" with the market and insures a level of interoperatibility between Unix software.
-The first official POSIX standard was released in 1988, a few years a head of the creation of Linux (1991).
+POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.[^49]"  In this way a Unix vendor could not "run away" with the market and POSIX insures a level of interoperatibility between software accross Unix distros that have POSIX compliance.
+The first official POSIX standard was released in 1988, a few years ahead of the creation of Linux (1991).
+The current version is [POSIX.1-2008](http://pubs.opengroup.org/onlinepubs/9699919799/ "POSIX 7").
+It is also referred to by it's Open Group Base Specification Issue number, which is 7.

 ### POSIX Standard

-The best place I found a short summary of what POSIX is and does was from an answer on Stackoverflow question [http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix](http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix "Attribution") [^48]
+The best place I found a short (trust me this is short) summary of what POSIX is and does was from an answer on Stackoverflow [http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix](http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix "Attribution").[^48]

 __Most important things POSIX 7 defines__